-Garmin’s Forerunner 945 and fenix 6 are both excellent watches with many impressive features.
-They provide so much data in many different ways, and they do it all well.
-If you are training or racing, these watches are great options to guide you toward your running goals.
+Garmin’s Forerunner 945 and fenix 6 are both excellent watches that sport many impressive features.
+They provide a wealth of data in many different ways, and they do it all well.
+If you are training or racing, and are looking for a watch that can exceed your expectations and help you crush goals, these are great options.

-With the release of the Garmin fenix 6 in 2019, and the Forerunner 945 just a few months prior, Garmin is offering two premium watches with some of the latest and greatest technologies.
+With the release of the Garmin fenix 6 in 2019, and the Forerunner 945 just a few months prior, Garmin is offering two premium watches with the latest and greatest technology.
 But they both come at a high price point.

 The FR 945 has a smooth look and user experience, additional training features, and improved safety features with incident messaging.
-While the fenix 6 is a rugged, versatile watch that looks as good in the office as it does outside.
+The fenix 6 is a rugged, versatile watch that looks as good in the office as it does outside.

 While the physical size of the watch and user experience are similar, I prefer the looks of the FR 945.
 Although it only comes in black, the watch face is sleeker, and it weighs less.

 The fenix 6 comes in a variety of sizes, materials, and colors.
 However, in this review we’ll mostly focus on the fenix 6 (vs the 6S and 6 Pro).
-The fenix 6 has exposed screws and isn’t as visually appealing as the slimmer, plastic FR 945.
+The fenix 6’s more industrial look, with metal and exposed screws, isn’t as sleek as the slimmer, plastic FR 945.
 But if you need a more rugged watch and prefer metal construction, then the fenix is your better option.

 The silicone straps on both are very comfortable, but so far there aren’t many aftermarket bands with Garmin’s signature quick-release convenience.
 It’s also a bit of a pain to change out the bands.

-The fenix 6 is a little heavier than your average watch.
+The fenix 6’s rugged build results in a watch that is a little heavier than average.
 Although they look similar in size, at 80 grams it is noticeably heavier than the 50-gram FR 945.

 Both of the watches are very comfortable to wear, but the weight of the fenix 6 can be noticeable when you are moving around during a workout.